oracle-devrel/cd3-automation-toolkit/oci_tools/cd3_automation_toolkit/documentation/terraform/network.md

                 icmp_code = string   #  icmp_code = "" if you want to pass only the type
             }]
           (OR)
-          # If there are no ICMP rules
+          # When there are no ICMP rules
           icmp_options = [{
                 icmp_type = ""
                 icmp_code = ""